 So you want to be a business coach.

 Of course you do!
-Business coaching is a rewarding, potentially very lucrative field that allows you earn a great living while making a real difference in the lives of your business coaching clients (and the economy more generally!).
+Business coaching is a rewarding, potentially very lucrative field that allows you to earn a great living while making a real difference in the lives of your business coaching clients (and the economy more generally!).

 But if you’re like most beginning business coaches, you’re probably grappling with what I call the Three Great Fears—and they’re holding you back from building your practice as effectively and aggressively as you might otherwise do.